PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 **Introduction**

-This page will describe the complexities of the three-dimensional signing space on and surrounding the body and explain the relevant terminology used throughout the program and here in its documentations.
+This page will describe the complexities of the three-dimensional signing space on and surrounding the body and explain the relevant terminology used throughout SLP-AA and here in its documentations.

 .. note::
     Movement *direction* vs. static *location*.
 Use the left/right distinction relative to the intrinsic midline of the body.
 Grab a couple of sign examples to demonstrate.